Study PMBOK 8 principles to domains for PMP 2026: behavior, performance domains, action quality, and one-level reasoning traps.

 Explanation: D is best because the candidate’s issue is one-level reasoning.
 The original answer fits a process area superficially but fails the behavioral test the stronger answer should pass.
 A overvalues domain fit.
 B waits for the wrong trigger.
 C overcorrects by discarding practice structure.

-After this section, the book can move deeper into the individual principle pages with the map already clear.
-When your scenario misses come from choosing an answer that fits the right topic but still feels wrong in quality, use the free PMP 2026 practice preview on web and review which principle the stronger domain-level action served.
+After this section, move into Holistic View with the principle-to-domain map already clear.
+PMExams explains the bridge for free.
+When your scenario misses come from choosing an answer that fits the right topic but still feels wrong in quality, use the PMP 2026 practice page on external practice and review which principle the stronger domain-level action served.